Diavolo-dev/simple-calculator/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. we thought creating a simple calculator is a way to represent a good functional simle app.
+This project is a starting point for a Flutter application. we thought creating a simple calculator is a way to represent a good functional simple app. this app will be update in near feuture so we can finally share it with u guys.

 Link: https://www.youtube.com/watch?v=l4bLPfS1uik